Which of the following is true about peptide bonds?

 c) II and III only

 D is correct.
 Peptide bonds have partial double bond character due to resonance.
 Therefore, they are less flexible than other single bonds and have no free rotation (I is correct).
 They are also stronger due to this partial double bond characteristic.
 Therefore, even though breaking peptide bonds is an exergonic process (III is correct), it stills has a high activation energy that require the use of enzymes (II is correct).
 Answer choices A, B, and C are incorrect because they do not include all of the correct choices.

 Amino acids are the monomer building blocks of peptides and proteins.
-In other posts, we discussed the structure and configuration of individual amino acids, their classification (as polar, nonpolar, etc.), and their ionic character in solution.
+In other posts, we discussed the structure and configuration of amino acids, their classification (as polar, nonpolar, etc.), and their protonation states and isoelectric point.
 In this post, however, we’ll discuss how amino acids link together via peptide bonds and how these bonds can be broken via hydrolysis.
 We’ll also discuss the special resonance character of peptide bonds, which gives them extra strength.

 Peptide bond formation is a condensation reaction, meaning that it will result in the formation of water as a separate product.
 Figure 1 describes key steps in this process.
 Notice that the lone pair of an amine acts as the nucleophile, and therefore the resonance stabilized carboxylate is not a viable electrophile.
 In living systems, formation of a phosphoester from ATP allows for the generation of a viable electrophilic site on the carbonyl carbon and therefore the reaction can proceed.
 Peptide bond hydrolysis on the other hand is a dehydration reaction – and while the in vivo mechanism of catalyzed hydrolysis reactions may also appear on the MCAT, such mechanistic details can be expected to be given from a passage directly.
 Most importantly this is a hydrolysis reaction, so water is required as a reagent.